 The Festival was established in 2001 to present an outdoor festival of high-quality original fine artwork and entertainment for the enjoyment of Tallahassee-area residents and visitors, while fostering the careers of local and regional artists.

-Set beneath the live oaks of downtown Tallahassee’s beautiful parks, the Festival is so engaging that most visitors attend both days.
 While we welcome returning favorites, new artists join each year, drawn by the Festival’s reputation and the warmth of our supportive, art-loving community

 Heritage & Folk Art Addition